sdobz/manifold/README.md

 ## Naming things is hard

-Understanding the meaning of a name in the context of code requires you to understand both what the computer is doing with it
+Understanding a line of code requires that you understand both what the programmer intends it to do, and what the computer actually does with it

 ## Semantic system

-Manifold is a parser and serializer of streams of bytes, it checks that both you and the computer agree they mean the same thing.
+Manifold attachs a semantic to specific parts of human readable text, typically described in the form of an interactive code session a la `notebooks`.

+Manifold can then synchronize these semantics with

+## Natural Language

+>   "A programmer who cannot explain their ideas clearly in natural
+>    language is incapable of writing readable code." -- Tim Daly

 ## Talking to humans with Markdown